 Censed (=calmed?) is the reddening (= wrath) before the tribunal of the god

 Assmann suggests (but wonders about his own suggestion) that the use of incense as a way of marking holy power is intended here in reference to the ending of the conflict between Horus and Seth.
 His interpolation of “(=besänftigt?)” or “(=calmed?)” would seem to indicate that the conflict itself could not be regarded as holy.
-The conflict in this view is only negative and something positive, something holy, something like “justice”, is to be achieved only as a result with its resolution or calming.
+The conflict in this view is only negative and, in contrast, something positive, something holy, something like “justice”, is to be achieved only as a result with its resolution or calming.

 Assmann’s suggestion depends upon a take on time as singular and linear.
 First there was the struggle, then its resolution.
 Time’s arrow is thought in some way to explain and to cure.
 He does not consider that time might be multiple and that explanation might therefore lie, not in the result of some supposedly calming resolution as brought about in linear time, singular, but in the overlap of times, plural.

 Chemistry explains by seeing through any sample of material stuff to the rule governed interaction of the elements composing it.
 The life of the material stuff and the life of elements must be understood as decisively different from one another, each with their own time, but as mutually pointing to the other.
 Material stuff is the expression of elementary interaction.
 Elementary interaction is the explanation of material stuff.
 Everything depends on a layered difference between the two which is yet transparent or, as McLuhan usually puts it, “metaphorical”.

 Where ontology has its own time, where as Plato says, “an interminable battle is always going on between the two camps”, the power of resolution is envisioned and emphasized in a new way.
 Here resolution holds in the conflict, not beyond it.

 This reading throws new light on the first lines of the text: